 New Delhi: “It is shock, shame and lack of awareness that leads to one fourth of girls in India to quit schools when they start menstruating.
 It is sheer humiliation that the world’s largest democracy that is moving towards modernity, is facing such primitive and trivial social issues which are still unattended,” says Dr. Surbhi Singh, Founder and President of Sachhi Saheli who quit her full time job as a practising gynaecologist, to start the NGO.

-A 2014 report titled ‘Spot On!’ by a non-governmental organisation, noted that almost 23 million girls in India drop out of school annually, because of lack of menstrual hygiene management facilities and awareness about periods.
+A 2014 report titled ‘Spot On!’ by a non-governmental organisation, noted that almost 23 per cent of menstruating girls in India drop out of school annually, because of lack of menstrual hygiene management facilities and awareness about periods.